 You want a portable air cleaner:

-- Equipped with a HEPA filter (the higher the MERV rating, the more viral particles that will be filtered from the air)
+- Equipped with a HEPA filter (the higher the MERV rating, the more viral particles will be filtered from the air)

 - Built to handle the space’s square footage (or increase the number of units to add up to the space’s square footage)